ogueta93/vasco-bingo/README.md

 # vasco-bingo
 Bingo game using Vue Cli 3

-You can check a live version in here: [GitHub Pages](http://bingo.vascoframework.es/).
+You can check a live version in here: [Live version](http://bingo.vascoframework.es/).
 **Only support 1080p resolution.**

 ## Project setup